Kathleen Mavourneen

+Films

 Several silent drama films were titled Kathleen Mavourneen.
 The first was produced in 1906, starring Kitty O'Neil, Walter Griswoll and H. L. Bascomb.
 Others were produced in 1911, 1913 and 1919, the last of these starring Theda Bara.
-Two sound films with this title were produced, in 1930 and 1937.
 At the release of the 1919 film, Irish and Catholic groups protested not only the depiction of Ireland but the use of a Jewish actress for the leading role.
 Fox Film Corporation pulled the film after several movie-theater riots and bomb threats.
+Two sound films with this title were produced, in 1930 and 1937.